OEmiliatanO/matrix_multiplication_comparison/answer/computer organization project.md

 2. transpose matrix B:
 when read the data into array ```B```, transposing it.
-when performing matrix multiplication, transposing it again. so that in every iteration the array ```B``` reads the next column instead of rows.
+when performing matrix multiplication, transposing it again. so that in every iteration the array ```B``` reads the next column instead of next row.
 ```cpp
 inline void MMUL() noexcept
 {